torokernel/documentation/Networking.md

   end;
 end;
 ```
-The function returns the head of the list of incomming connections.
+The function returns the head of the list of incoming connections.
 If the list is empty, it calls the scheduler.
-The function keeps calling the scheduler until an incomming connection arrives.
+The function keeps calling the scheduler until an incoming connection arrives.

 ## SysSocketSelect()
 * The next function is SysSocketSelect().
-This functions blocks until an event arrives to the socket, e.g., new data, timeout, connection closed.
-The function behaves differently depending the socket is blocking or not blocking.
+This function blocks until an event arrives to the socket, e.g., new data, timeout, connection closed.
+The function behaves differently depending whether the socket is blocking or not blocking.
 The non-blocking path is not implemented yet.
-In case the socket is blocking, the function fist sets a timeout to wait for a new event.
+In case the socket is blocking, the function first sets a timeout to wait for a new event.

 ```pascal
 function SysSocketSelect(Socket: PSocket; TimeOut: LongInt): Boolean;